vishwasluhana/StudyBud/README.md

 Link to the hosted project: https://studybuddev.herokuapp.com/

-There currently multiple bugs that needs to be fixed.
-I will be updating this project by fixing bugs.
+*Note: There currently multiple bugs that needs to be fixed.
+I will be updating this project by fixing bugs.*